|Monthly Tech-Tip |

 The cone 6 porcelain on the left uses Grolleg kaolin, the right uses Tile #6 kaolin.
 The Grolleg body needs 5-10% less feldspar to vitrify it to zero porosity.
 It thus contains more kaolin, yet it fires significantly whiter.
 Theoretically this seems simple.
 Tile #6 contains alot more iron than Grolleg.
 Wrong!
 According to the data sheets, Grolleg has the more iron of the two.
 Why does it always fire whiter?
 I actually do not know.
 But the point is, do not rely totally on numbers on data sheets, do the testing yourself.

 These two cone 10 porcelains have the same recipe.
 50% Grolleg Kaolin and 25% each of silica and feldspar.
 But the one on the left is plasticized using 3.5% VeeGum T and the one on the right uses 5% regular raw bentonite.
-The VeeGum is obviously doing more than making it more workable, it is fluxing the body to make it much more translucent.
-Although not clear from this picture, the entire mug on the left is covered with blisters, it has over vitrified (while the one on the right is stable).
+The VeeGum is obviously doing more than making it more workable, it is acting as a powerful flux and super-catalyst for translucency!
+Although not clear from this picture, the entire translucent mug is covered with blisters, it has over vitrified.
+This is another big benefit of VeeGum, its use in a porcelain enables cutting the amount of feldspar significantly (while retaining the translucency).
+This is good because it permits increasing the kaolin content for plasticity.
+Or increasing the silica for glaze fit.

 Left: A porcelain that is plasticized using only ball clays (Spinx Gleason and Old Hickory #5).
 Right: Only kaolin (in this case Grolleg).
 Kaolins are much less plastic so bentonite (e.g. 2-5%) is typically needed to get good plasticity.
 The color can be alot whiter using a clean kaolin, but there are down sides.
 Kaolins have double the LOI of ball clays, so there are more gasses that potentially need to bubble up through the glaze (ball clay porcelains can produce brilliantly glassy and clean results in transparent glazes even at fast fire, while pure kaolins can produce tiny dimples in the glaze surface if firings are not soaked long enough).
 Kaolins plasticized by bentonite often do not dry as well as ball clays even though the drying shrinkage is usually less.
 Strangely, even though ball clays are so much harder and stronger in the dry state, a porcelain made using only ball clays often still needs some bentonite.
 If you do not need the very whitest result, it seems that a hibrid using both is still the best general purpose, low cost answer.